 Discussant: William Diamond, University of Wisconsin-Madison

-Abstract: Investors are tempted to examine collateral assets of uncertain value.
-The information cost is ultimately borne by the asset owner, reducing her financing capacity.
+Abstract: Creditors are tempted to examine collateral assets of uncertain value, but costly information acquisition ultimately reduces financing capacity.
 A pecking order emerges.
-Debt generates a greater financing capacity than equity: unlike equity, creditors own the asset only if the borrower defaults, discouraging costly asset examination.
-The probabilistic asset ownership can be further diluted by introducing intermediaries between the borrower and the creditor, leading to a new theory of financial intermediation and credit chains.
-Our theory rationalizes the seemingly excessive complexity of financial architecture: the optimal chain sequences multiple heterogeneous intermediaries to discourage information production.
+Debt provides greater financing capacity than equity: unlike equity, creditors own the asset only if the borrower defaults, discouraging costly asset examination.
+Probabilistic asset ownership can be further diluted by introducing intermediaries between borrower and creditor, leading to a new theory of financial intermediation and credit chains.